IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 Usage
 =====

-Why would we even use it? [[[it = smart pointer? should it say "Why would we even use a smart pointer"?]]]
+Why would we even use a weak pointer?

-Generally, smart pointers are used[[[is this accurate?]]] when you do want to refer to your object from multiple places, and also do not want your object to be de-allocated until all these references are themselves gone.
+Generally, weak pointers are used when you do want to refer to your object from multiple places, and also do not want your object to be de-allocated until all these references are themselves gone.

-Sometimes, an object has to store a way to access[[[not clear on what "store a way to access" means.
-Can it be "...an object needs to access the shared_ptr's underlying object..."?]]] the shared_ptr's underlying object without increasing the reference count.
-Often, this problem[[[not sure what the "problem" is.
-Is it "increasing the reference count"?
-If it is, suggest making it clear in the first sentence that the action causes a problem and possibly why.
-Or just change "problem" to "issue."]]] occurs when shared_ptr objects have cyclic references.
+Sometimes, you has to store the shared_ptr's underlying object without increasing the reference count.
+Often, this issue occurs when shared_ptr objects have cyclic references.
 Let's see the example.

 .. code-block:: cpp